The Triangle of Health

 - The triggers that we respond to

-- Not only can we use NLP to do this – we can also use it to change from unpleasant to more pleasant moods.
+Not only can we use NLP to identify what's going on - we can also use it to change from unpleasant to more pleasant moods.

 - Neuro: refers to our neurology and physiology and to how our mind and body interact

 - Linguistic: refers to both verbal and non-verbal language (including our self talk) and how these affect us physically